 Recumbent bikes stand out from the rest because of their unique features.
 For instance, the seat has an upright that it looks like a chair.
 The pedals appear in front rather than underneath.
 This exercise bike can be the ideal choice for you if you have a lower-back problem or reduced mobility issue.

-Now that you know what you expect to find in the market, in terms of the various types of stationary bikes, it also pays to have a look at the benefits of stationary cycling in general.
+Now that you know what you expect to find in the market, in terms of the various types of stationary bikes.

 As hinted out in the introductory part, stationary biking comes with a multitude of health benefits in addition to improving body fitness.
 It’s good for your heart, lungs, weight, muscle, and glands.
 Let’s look at some of these benefits below.